-Recently Adopted Accounting Standards

-As of November 1, 2011, we adopted new guidance on the testing of goodwill impairment that allows the option to assess qualitative factors to determine whether performing the two step goodwill impairment assessment is necessary.
+Recently Adopted Accounting Standards - As of November 1, 2011, we adopted new guidance on the testing of goodwill impairment that allows the option to assess qualitative factors to determine whether performing the two step goodwill impairment assessment is necessary.
 Under the option, the calculation of the reporting unit's fair value is not required to be performed unless as a result of the qualitative assessment, it is more likely than not that the fair value of the reporting unit is less than the unit's carrying amount.
 The adoption of this guidance impacts testing steps only, and therefore adoption did not have an impact on our consolidated financial statements.

-As of November 1, 2011, we adopted new guidance regarding disclosures about fair value measurements.
-The guidance requires new disclosures related to activity in Level 3 fair value measurements.
-This guidance requires purchases, sales, issuances, and settlements to be presented separately in the rollforward of activity in Level 3 fair value measurements.
+As of November 1, 2011, we adopted new guidance requires purchases, sales, issuances, and settlements to be presented separately in the rollforward of activity in Level 3 fair value measurements.
 We have complied with the disclosure requirements of the new guidance within Note 10, Fair value measurements.
 There were various other accounting standards and interpretations issued during 2010 and 2011, none of which are expected to have a material impact on our consolidated financial position, operations or cash flows.